canonical/nginx-ingress-integrator-operator/docs/how-to/add-the-nginx-route-relation.md

 )
 ```

-## Update your charm metadata for nginx-route relation
+## Update your charm metadata

 In this above example, a new configuration option of `external-hostname`
-was used to configuring ingress.
-Let's update `config.yaml` to add this
+was used to configure ingress.
+Update `config.yaml` to add this
 configuration option.

 ```